 Ethereum is an open-source decentralized blockchain network.
 A blockchain network is a distributed ledger where all transactions are recorded.

-Ethereum Blockchain network offers its users to create apps inside the network and monetize them using its cryptocurrency known as Ether (ETH).
+Ethereum Blockchain network allows its users to create apps inside the network and monetize them using its cryptocurrency known as Ether (ETH).
 These applications inside the network are known as dapps.
 We will learn more about these further in the article.

 Ethereum was founded by Vitalik Buterin, Gavin Wood and Joseph Lubin.
-Ethereum network went live on 30th July 2015.
+The Ethereum network went live on 30th July 2015.
 Currently, Vitalik Buterin is the CEO of the company.
 Vitalik is also often referred to as the Youngest Crypto Billionaire.

 Like Bitcoin and all other cryptocurrencies, Ethereum works on Blockchain technology.
 Everyone in the Ethereum network holds an identical copy of the ledger and everyone can see all the transactions that had happened.